 Standard form contracts have been an important part of the construction industry's business practices since the nineteenth century.
-These standard form contracts are drafted by professional and trade associations for architects (American Institute of Architects, AIA), engineers (Engineers Joint Contract Documents Committee, EJCDC), and commercial contractors (Associated General Contractors of America, AGC), among others.
+These standard form contracts are drafted and updated periodically by professional and trade associations for architects (American Institute of Architects, AIA), engineers (Engineers Joint Contract Documents Committee, EJCDC), and commercial contractors (Associated General Contractors of America, AGC), among others.